-MARY ANN SMITH (1997): As alderman of Chicago's diverse 48th Ward, this Friend of the Community has encouraged gay and lesbian ward leadership and advocated for gay and lesbian rights.
+MARY ANN SMITH (1997): As alderman of Chicago's diverse 48th Ward, this Friend of the Community encouraged gay and lesbian ward leadership and advocated for gay and lesbian rights.
 Despite opposition, she also firmly backed location of Chicago House's first facility and the San Miguel Apartments in the ward.
+She retired from office in 2011.

 MAXSONN "MAX" C. SMITH (1991): This lifelong political and cultural activist has resided in Chicago since 1976.
-He was treasurer of the Illinois Gay Rights Task Force; founder of the Chicago chapter of the National Coalition of Black Gays; an organizer of United Faith Affinitas Church; a member of Adodi Chicago; a columnist for BLACKlines and Identity magazines; and editor of a book on black men's samegender-loving relationships, Staying Power!
+He was treasurer of the Illinois Gay Rights Task Force; founder of the Chicago chapter of the National Coalition of Black Gays; an organizer of United Faith Affinitas Church; a member of Adodi Chicago; a columnist for BLACKlines and Identity magazines; and editor of a book on black men's same-gender-loving relationships, Staying Power!